 Note: I work VERY loose on these.
 I only create them to get a "feel" for the image.
 Some people have a hard time reading the image, but this is how I work.
 It's only temporary....

-The Character Sketches allow me to work out what the image will really look like.
-The author will have the opportunity to approve and revise the image.
+The Character Sketches, Color Samples and the Rough Sketches all allow me to work out what the image will really look like.
+The author or publisher will have the opportunity to see the progress.
 Revisions are easy and preferable, at this stage.

 The Final Illustrations will be done after we have a full understanding of the characters, color schemes, flow of the story and look of the initial illustrations.
 At this stage, the ideas are solid enough to move to the final rendering of the art.